 The instrument can be configured in two different sampling modes: Single and Burst.
-In Single Mode, the instrument will log/output single samples at a configured interval.
+In Single Mode, the instrument will output single samples at a configured interval.
 Burst Mode, in contrast, provides groups of samples at configured intervals.
-For example, an instrument in burst mode may be configured to output (and/or log) 6 samples at a rate of 2 samples/sec on 30 seconds intervals.
+For example, an instrument in burst mode may be configured to output 6 samples at a rate of 2 samples/sec on 30 seconds intervals.

-Figure 2: Burst mode functionality.
+Figure 3: Burst mode functionality.
 Blue bars indicate instrument samples.